MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 ## Customize the sender's email address

-The customization feature helps you select an email address that matches your company's brand.
-You can contact Microsoft support and provide the domains you want to configure for sending emails.
-The Microsoft support team will contact you with the DNS records.
-You can then provide the email addresses you want to configure.
-Based on the information you provide, records will be verified and DKIM keys will be created.
-Thereafter, you'll be able to use the customized email address to send the survey invitation to your respondents.
+By default, surveys are sent from the `surveys@email.formspro.microsoft.com` email address.
+The email customization feature helps you select an email address consisting of your company's domain.
+You can use the custom email address to send survey invitations to your respondents.

+Let's say you are an owner of two companies named Contoso, Ltd. and Contoso Suites.
+The companies have their websites as `www.contoso.com` and `www.contososuites.com`.
+You can create custom email addresses (for example, support@contoso.com and noreply@contososuites.com) consisting of your company domains.

+**To customize the sender's email address**

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/support) with your admin credentials.